SludgeVohaul/audiotools/README_flac2m4a.md

 ```

 ### Known issues
-The example for the -f parameter described in the script is probably obsolete,
+The example for the -m parameter described in the script is probably obsolete,
 as ffmpeg in version git-2017-02-11-25d9cb4 detects the invalid ID3 tags already.

 When aborted (e.g. File exists.
 Overwrite?
 No) the tempdir is not cleaned up.